betalgo/openai/Readme.md

 I will always be using the latest libraries, and future releases will frequently include breaking changes.
 Please take this into consideration before deciding to use the library.
 I want to make it clear that I cannot accept any responsibility for any damage caused by using the library.
 If you feel that this is not suitable for your purposes, you are free to explore alternative libraries or the OpenAI Web-API.

-I am incredibly busy.
-If I forgot your name, please accept my apologies and let me know so I can add it to the list.
+If I forgot your name in change logs, please accept my apologies and let me know so I can add it to the list.

 ## Changelog
+### 8.0.2-beta
+- Added support for beta features, such as assistants, threads, messages, and run.
+Still missing some of the endpoints, but good progress achieved.
+See complete list from here: [Feature Availability Table](https://github.com/betalgo/openai/wiki/Feature-Availability).
+Thanks to @CongquanHu and @alistein.
 ### 8.0.1
 - Added support for new Models `gpt-4-turbo` and `gpt-4-turbo-2024-04-09` thanks to @ChaseIngersol
 ### 8.0.0